adamaaronson/random-python-scripts/README.md

 Homomorses are pairs or sets of words with the same configuration of dots and dashes, or mits (Morse digits), ignoring spaces. `Homomorse.py` finds every set of homomorses in the English dictionary text file, `enable1.txt`.

-The homomorse set with the most mits turns out to be `biologically` and `theologically`, both of which have the following mit configuration: `-.....---.-..-----...-.-..-.-...-..-.--`
+The homomorse set with the most mits turns out to be the words with the mit configuration `-.....---.-..-----...-.-..-.-...-..-.--`, which includes:

+`biologically, theologically`

-The largest set of homomorse turns out to be the words with the mit configuration `-....--....`, which includes: `babe, bans, bates, bath, begs, deans, death, digs, dimes, duns, neeps, nips, tsadi`
+The largest set of homomorse turns out to be the words with the mit configuration `-....--....`, which includes:

+`babe, bans, bates, bath, begs, deans, death, digs, dimes, duns, neeps, nips, tsadi`

 Run the script to see the entire collection of English homomorses.